pabloinsente/nn-mod-cog/notebooks/roadmap-nn-mod-cog.md

 A single neuron, with a single layer, and no learning procedures definitively leaves a lot of space for improvement, considering that the human brain has  over 86 billion of neurons hierarchically organized into multiple layers of very complex connectivity patterns (Azevedo et al., 2009).

+Rosenblatt:
+"..the perceptron program is not primarily concerned with the invention of devices for "artificial intelligence", but rather with investigating the physical structures and neurodynamic principles which underlie "natural intelligence".
+A perceptron is first: and foremost a brain model, not an invention for pattern recognition." (p. vii-viii) / Neurodynamics book

 that takes binary inputs,